php-lock/lock/README.md

 [`Mutex::check()`](http://malkusch.github.io/lock/api/class-malkusch.lock.mutex.Mutex.html#_check)
 performs a double-checked locking pattern.
-I.e. if the check fails, no lock was acquired.
+I.e. if the check fails, no lock will be acquired.
 Else if the check was true, a lock will be acquired and the check will be perfomed as well together with the critical code.

 Example: